 - Wildfires.
 Forest fires are rampant in the summer months, especially in states like California.
 If one spreads to your vehicle, you can file a comprehensive claim for it.

 - Housefires.
-Unfortunately, accidental housefires can happen.
-If the blaze spreads to your car, your comprehensive insurance will cover it.
+Unfortunately, many homes burn down.
+If the blaze spreads to your car, your comprehensive covers it.

 - Negligence.
-Poor maintenance or fires that you cause aren’t covered by auto insurance companies.
-For instance, if you light a firework next to your car and it catches on fire, you won’t be able to file a claim.
+Poor maintenance or fires that you cause aren’t covered by insurers.
+For instance, if you light a firework next to your car and it goes up in smoke, you won’t be able to file a claim.
 As another example, if you don’t conduct routine maintenance and it results in a mechanical failure, your coverage won’t help you.

 In some cases, you won’t be able to fully protect your car from disaster.
 But there are some steps you can take to keep your asset safe.